-3.1 Autoanalyser III (5 Channel - PO4, NH4, NO2 + NO3, NO3, Si) x2
+3.1 Autoanalyser III (5 Channel - PO4, NH4, NO2 + NO3, NO3, Si)

-These instruments are fully automated/computerised systems for analysing nutrients in environmental waters.
-They are five-channel continuous segmented-flow analysers consisting of a sampler, pump, five-reagent mixing and reaction manifolds and five detectors to simultaneously measure dissolved inorganic nitrate, nitrite, ammonium, phosphate, and silicate at low μ M levels.
+This instrument is a fully automated/computerised system for analysing nutrients in environmental waters.
+It is a five-channel segmented-flow continuous analyser consisting of a sampler, a pump, five-reagent mixing and reaction manifolds and five photometers to simultaneously measure dissolved inorganic nitrate, nitrite, ammonium, phosphate, and silicate at low μ M levels.
 Detection limits offered by this state-of-the-art instrument fulfill the detection needs of researchers wishing to analyse oligotrophic (low nutrient concentration) seawater, while also providing the capability of analysing fresh and brackish waters, including soil water, sediment pore water, and groundwater.